pratikparvati/PSS/Demystifying_PSS.md

 As technology continues to surge forward, the complexity of these systems grows exponentially.
 The tried-and-true verification methods that served us well in the past are increasingly strained.
 They demand more time, more resources, and more effort.
 This is where the Portable Stimulus Test and Standard (PSS) emerges as a game-changer, a beacon of innovation in semiconductor verification.
 PSS represents a paradigm shift, offering a standardized approach to verification that promises to revolutionize how we ensure the reliability of these vital semiconductor systems

-In the following sections of this article, we will journey through the world of semiconductor verification, exploring the challenges of traditional methods, unveiling the power of Portable Stimulus, and delving into real-world success stories.
+In the following sections of this article, we will journey through the world of semiconductor verification, exploring the challenges of traditional methods and unveiling the power of Portable Stimulus.

 ### Traditional Verification Methods